timmcginley/41936/README.md

 * Benchmark your performance against previous years and other teams to help you design 'better' buildings.
 * Track your design progress with project [BEATS](/Project/BEATS) and 4 [KPIs](/Project/KPIs)s (Key Performance Indicators)
 * Gain experience working with [DGNB](/Tools/DGNB/README.md) (simplified version)
-* Selected Projects get to present their work in Mentor's office.
+* Selected Projects considered for a series of awards and experiences.

 ## When does it run?
 The course runs over the spring 13 week period on monday afternoons continuing throughout the June 3 week period.